DFHack/dfhack/docs/Plugins.rst

 When autodump is enabled for a stockpile, any items placed in the stockpile will automatically be designated to be dumped.

-ALternatively, you can use it to quickly move all items designated to be dumped.
+Alternatively, you can use it to quickly move all items designated to be dumped.
 Items are instantly moved to the cursor position, the dump flag is unset, and the forbid flag is set, as if it had been dumped normally.
 Be aware that any active dump item tasks still point at the item.